mintedreward/heartmail/sbw-specs/sbw-2004-authentication-brfc.md

 This capability allows the retrieval of an authentication URL for a given paymail.

 # Motivation
 In order for us to use paymail domains as a native authentication mechanism, applications must know where to redirect users for authentication given their paymail.
 The /authentication endpoint returns a URL to redirect the user to an endpoint to login.
-We also return the paymail's public identity key (same that is returned in /pki endpoint).

 ## Capability discovery